 This is the conclusion of the dance staged on the first day and is more serious and religious.
 Milarepa appears, wearing a long white dress and a white hat, holding a pilgrim’s staff.
 He holds his right hand near his ear and sings in a soft voice.
 The dogs, the stag and the hunter arrive and Milarepa converts them with his song.
 The conversion is symbolized by a rope that the dogs and the hunter have to jump.

-This dance was composed by the Shabdrung Ngawang Namgyal.
+A dance composed by the Shabdrung Ngawang Namgyal, known colloquially as The Bearded Lama, was a Tibetan Buddhist lama and the unifier of Bhutan as a nation-state.
 The dancers represent the protectors of the religion who live in the eight cremation grounds on the external edges of the symbolic Mount Sumeru.
 They wear short white skirts, white boots, and white skull masks.

 This dance is performed with the aim of delivering the beings by showing them Zangtho Pelri.
 The costumes are beautiful brocade dresses, boots and terrifying masks.
 This dramatic dance has a very deep symbolic meaning, namely that a sacrificial murder is performed.
 First the dancers representing the gods try to enclose the bad spirits in a circle and in a box.
 Once this is done, Guru Rimpoche, in the form of Dorji Drakpo (fierce thunderbolt), kills them with a phorbu (ritual dagger).
 He thus saves the world from them and delivers them into salvation at the same time.